awesto/django-shop/docs/reference/cart-checkout.rst

 ...................

 On the cart's view, the merchant may decide whether to implement the checkout forms together with the cart, or to create a special checkout page onto which the customer can proceed.
-From a practical point of view it doesn't make any difference, if the cart and the checkout is combined on the same CMS page, or if they are split on two or more pages.
-In the latter case simply add a button at the end of each page, so that the customer can proceed to the next one.
+From a technical point of view, it doesn't make any difference, if the cart and the checkout are combined on the same CMS page, or if they are split across two or more pages.
+In the latter case simply add a button at the end of each page, so that the customer can easily proceed to the next one.

 On the checkout page, the customer has to fill out a few forms.
 These can be a contact form, shipping and billing addresses, payment and shipping methods, and many more.
-Which ones depend on the configuration and the requirements of the shop's implementation.
+Which ones depend on the configuration, the legal regulations and the requirements of the shop's implementation.
 In :ref:`cascade-plugins` all shop specific CMS plugins are listed.
 They can be combined into whatever makes sense for a successful checkout.

 One plugin worth mentioning is the **ProcessBarPlugin**.
 It can be used to group different form plugins into single steps to form one CMS page.
 The customer is only allowed to move from one step